top of page

 The Spear Cuts Through Water by Simon Jimenez uses layered narration and shifting perspectives to tell a mythic journey.
 The structure echoes oral storytelling, where repetition and variation shape meaning.
 The queer relationship at the center provides emotional grounding as the story moves through violence, memory, and legend.

-Books That Use Worldbuilding to Explore Identity
+Books That Use World-building to Explore Identity

-The Isle in the Silver Sea by Tasha Suri is a quiet fantasy centered on exile, scholarship, and longing.
+The Isle in the Silver Sea by Tasha Suri is a quiet fantasy centered on exile and longing.
 The magic of the world is tied to history and preservation rather than conquest.
 Relationships develop slowly and with care, allowing queerness to sit at the heart of the story instead of on its margins.

 Books That Refuse Easy Comfort